ahfateme79/ahfateme79/README.md

 I'm a **Frontend Developer with 4+ years of experience**, specializing in **Angular for over 2.5 years**.
 I love building enterprise CRM systems, admin dashboards, and management panels for real estate and service industries.
 I enjoy solving complex UI challenges with real‑time data (SignalR), advanced filtering, and third‑party integrations.

-- 🔭 I’m currently working on a **CRM system for Kilid** (Iran's leading real estate marketplace) using Angular.
 - 🌱 I’m currently deepening my knowledge of **Angular Signals** and performance optimization.
 - 👯 I’m looking to collaborate on **modern Angular projects** (open‑source or commercial).
 - 💬 Ask me about **Angular, RxJS, Tailwind, or UI/UX design**.